lachrymator/RF-Score/rescoring2/README.md

 * |0 ∩ 1| = 0

-Having the test set docked by Vina, the numbers of complexes whose ith (i=0,1,...,9) docking pose has the lowest RMSD are as follows:
+Having the test set docked by Vina, the number of complexes where the pose with the lowest Vina score has RMSD < 2.0 is 100 (100 / 195 = 51%), and the numbers of complexes whose ith (i=0,1,...,9) docking pose has the lowest RMSD are as follows:

 * |RMSD1 = RMSDmin| = 93
 * |RMSD2 = RMSDmin| = 27